deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/tilestores.rst

  * The styles parameter must correspond to the layers parameter (works the same like GetMap)
  * The format parameter specifies the image format to request from the WMS
  * The CRS parameter specifies which CRS to use when requesting
-* The get feature info tag can be used to switch off get feature info cascading, default is that get feature info is enabled

 ----------------------
 Remote WMTS tile store